ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 * It will take sometime to install dependencies and build the project.
 * The jar will be created in target folder with the name _talal-ibrahim-ontology-tools-test.jar_
-* you can run the application by mvn spring-boot command.
-The jar is available at target/talal-ibrahim-ontology-tools-test.jar, you can also use it to run the project.
+* You can run the application by mvn spring-boot command.

 ```
 mvn spring-boot:run